 - Preheat the oven to 350ºF.
 Line a baking sheet with parchment paper or silicone baking mat.
 Set aside.

-- In a large bowl beat together the softened butter with sugar for three minutes, or until light, fluffy, and creamy.
+- In a large bowl beat together the softened butter with sugar for three minutes, or until light and creamy.4 tablespoons softened unsalted butter, ½ cup granulated sugar

 - Cool first on the baking sheet for 10 minutes, then move to wire rack to cool completely.
 Heat the oven to 325ºF.
 Gently make 1-inch diagonal slices with a serrated knife using a sawing motion.
+(TIP: The slices may be slightly crumbly when slicing.
+Shape any cracked or broken slices back together and as they bake a second time, they fuse together.)
 Place the slices back on the lined baking tray, cut side up.
 The biscotti may look slightly underbaked, which is fine because it will finish baking when toasted.

 - If drizzling with chocolate, stand up the cooled biscotti and push together in the center of the baking sheet.
 Melt white or dark chocolate chips and drizzle over the top.
 If desired, sprinkle with chopped nuts.
 Let the chocolate harden slightly before gently pulling apart and laying on its side to cool completely.